ianhussey/AutomatedReporting/README.md

 0.1.2

 ## Description & purpose
-When run on an appropriately formatted dataset, these scripts conduct an independent t test, ANOVA or ANCOVA and output the results to a .txt file in a format that can be pasted straight into a manuscript.
+When run on an appropriately formatted dataset, these scripts

+1. Conduct an given statistical test
+2. Extract the and interpret the results results into a manuscript ready text that follows APA style.
 This includes test statistics, df, p values, effect sizes, descriptive statistics, and the interpretation of the null hypothesis significance test.
+3. Save this text to a `.txt` file that can be pasted straight into a manuscript.

 This has three primary purposes and advantages: